Saadalh/Drone_Multi-Sensor_Calibration/README.md

 3) Install the Universal Robots RTDE python library to enable communication with the UR.

+4) Turn on the CrazyFlie, and connect to its WiFi network.

+5) Attach the drone the the UR via a Robotiq HandE gripper using the provided interface.
+Or print a custom interface that fits the availabe gripper.

 4) Run the msc_main.py script with the following parameters:
    -n: Specifies the CrazyFlie AI-deck IP address, default=192.168.4.1
    -i: Specifies the UR robot IP address, default=172.31.1.200